danielerapati/2years-oncall/PITCHME.md

 basically an early warning system for your organization and for your computer systems combined.

-There is a lot of literature on Data Quality if this argument picks your interest.
+There is a **lot of literature on Data Quality** if this argument picks your interest.
+And ignore the association with some big old software vendors: these concepts are general and not dependant on technologies.

-<The system we use for monitoring our business data is redash, by Arik Frahimovich.
+<The system we use for monitoring our business data is **redash**, by Arik Frahimovich.
 I really advise you to check out redash, especially if you are interested in making your data accessible to a wider internal audience.
 It is a wonderful Python tool for Data Democratization